 The proactive adaptation can be discerned into reactive or proactive depending on when it reacts to a specific problem like a Service Level Objective (SLO) violation.
 While reactive adaptation is fully accurate in the sense that the adaptation is triggered when the problem has appeared, it suffers from the issue that a reaction has a certain latency which can take multiple minutes in the context of application scaling in the Cloud.
 In this sense, such a delay might be as critical as: the problem can become exaggerated once we finally once we detect it as very negatively impactful, which can lead to major economic loss due to huge violations of Service Level Agreements (SLAs), or it might not even exist anymore, leading to wasted resources with no actual gain.
 On the other hand, proactivity allows us to prevent these kinds of situations.
 However, it suffers from the fact that there is an uncertainty in terms of whether the problem will appear, and of the intensity or criticality of the problem, which leads to the argument that resources might be wasted either with no actual concrete cause, or by overreacting to a problem which is not as big as it has been predicted.
-As such, it could be advocated that there is a complementarity between these two approaches such that they are applied in conjunction or that there is a need to couple the most efficient type of approach, i.e., the proactive one, with suitable and highly accurate prediction techniques.
+As such, it could be advocated that there is a need to couple the most efficient type of approach, i.e., the proactive one, with suitable and highly accurate prediction techniques.
 These concerns are further discussed in Section 3.

 This document also provides a methodology whereby the DevOps may model the functional form of the utility for each measurable metric considered by choosing from a catalogue of parameterized template function forms, and then the functions of individual metrics are combined to form the overall utility function for the application.
 It provides the description of various approaches for utility function modelling that leads to Cloud application resources optimization together with the discussion on fundamental concerns about forecasting in control loops.
 Various ways of modelling and estimating the utility function are described, discussed, and initially evaluated.
 The directly modelled utility functions, described in Section 5.1, from high-level policies can simply be used by use case partners during the preparation of a CAMEL Model for their use-case applications.
-The marginal metric utility function approach, described in Section 5.2, gives good results in terms of evaluating the change in the utility when new measurements are being gathered.
-This approach needs to be investigated further on how to include that kind of utility function in the decision-making process.
+The marginal metric utility function approach, described in Section 5.2, gives good results in terms of evaluating the change in the utility function in the decision-making process.
 On the other hand, the utility metric approach, described in Section 5.3, gives promising results, and it is already fully designed and included in the software architecture of the proactive adaptation feature in the MORPHEMIC platform.
-It is important to notice that this document provides the initial description of the overall proactive utility framework and the final results of the work as well as the implementation details will be described in deliverable D2.4 Proactive utility: Algorithms and evaluation.
+It is important to notice that this document provides the initial description of the overall proactive utility: Algorithms and evaluation.